cloud0259/MauiSqlite/README.md

 ```
 dotnet ef migrations add Initial_Create
+dotnet ef database update
 ```
+*If you add a new migrations, make previous commands*

+**Don't use Database.EnsureCreated() for SQLite otherwise the migrations will no longer work**

 To change the path of the .db file, you must edit the **BlogContextFactory** file and in the **BlogContext** (An appsettings.json file is recommended)